 With this in mind, a question we beg to ask is: why are we looking at a lack of women in the manufacturing industry?
 And more importantly, what can we do now to see a significant change in these numbers?

-Join us for an After-Office Hours session on Thursday, 2nd April 2020 with Phyllis Wakiaga, CEO Kenya Association of Manufacturers (KAM) from 6 pm at Nairobi Garage // 7th Floor at Pinetree Plaza.
+Join us for our first virtual After-Office Hours with Phyllis Wakiaga, CEO Kenya Association of Manufacturers on Thursday 5th November from 4:30 pm.

 Phyllis will share her journey in business and the challenges women in the manufacturing sector face.
 She will also share what KAM is doing to bridge the gender gap through the Women in Manufacturing Program that aims to, enhance market access for women industrialists in Kenya, provide an enabling environment for them and improve their competitiveness locally, regionally and globally.